NeoGeographyToolkit/StereoPipeline/docs/tools/sfm_merge.rst

   for matches to this many images at the beginning and end of the second map.
 Default: 10,

+--fast_merge
+    When merging maps that have shared images, use their camera poses to find the transform from other maps to first map, and skip finding additional matches among the images.

 --fix_first_map
-  If true, after merging the maps and reconciling the camera poses for the shared images, overwrite the shared poses with those from the first map.
+  If true, after merging the maps and reconciling the camera poses for the shared images, overwrite the shared poses with those from the first map, so it does not change.
+This is helpful if the first map is already registered and evaluated.

 --no_shift
   Assume that in the input .nvm files the features are not shifted